 - Using trade marks for online search advertising.
 Such activities can be restricted, for example, through brand guidelines but any restrictions must be compliant with EU competition rules.

 - Deciding the retail price at which they sell their products.
 Other than in exceptional circumstances, such as a short discount campaign across a franchise network or to facilitate authorised retailers promoting a new product, resale price maintenance is outlawed.

 Resale price maintenance takes many forms such as fixing prices, setting minimum prices, controlling discounts that can be given or the margins that retailers can make.
 The fine against Guess follows hot on the heels of fines ranging from €7.7m to €63.5m imposed by the Commission in July 2018 on Asus, Denon & Marantz, Philips and Pioneer who had engaged in resale price maintenance practices.
 These practices typically involved the suppliers using software tools to monitor online resale prices or being informed about discounting retailers by non-discounting retailers and the suppliers then asking the discounting retailers to raise their price and threatening or sanctioning those that would not do so.

 Threatening, refusing to supply or using other sanctions against distributors or franchisees that do not follow resale price recommendations or which discount can all be forms of resale price maintenance.
 Sales/account management teams should be trained to avoid these types of activities and resale price monitoring should also be handled and used with great caution.

-In addition to facing fines from the Commission, any business infringing EU competition rules also runs the risk of a damages claim from any person or company affected by their anti-competitive behaviours.
-There is a continuing rise in the number of such actions being taken against those that flout competition law.
+In addition to facing fines from the Commission, any business infringing competition rules also runs the risk of a damages claim from any person or company affected by their anticompetitive behaviours.
+There is a continuing rise in the number of such actions being taken against those that breach competition law.